falcosecurity/falco-website/content/en/docs/reference/plugins/plugin-api-reference.md

 ### Thread-safety and Reproducibility

 State access is not thread-safe.
 Operations related to either discovery, reading, or writing, must all be executed in the synchronous context and within the thread in which the framework invokes the given plugin function that is capable of accessing tables.
-For example, plugins are only allowed to read from a table during the exection of `extract_fields` or `parse_event`, but they are not allowed to launch an asynchronous thread that reuses the same accessors to read from a table after any of those functions have returned.
+For example, plugins are only allowed to read from a table during the execution of `extract_fields` or `parse_event`, but they are not allowed to launch an asynchronous thread that reuses the same accessors to read from a table after any of those functions have returned.

-Also, the previous sections imply that state tables can be operated on during the execution of varios plugin functions, but that however only the `parse_event` function of the event parsing capability can perform write operations.
+Also, the previous sections imply that state tables can be operated on during the execution of various plugin functions, but that however only the `parse_event` function of the event parsing capability can perform write operations.
 This is by purpose and design due to the architecture of the Falcosecurity libraries themselves.

 There may be use cases when the state update results of some asynchronous job and computation.
 For example, the Falcosecurity libraries implement the container metadata enrichment support by connecting to one or more container runtime sockets and fetching information asynchronously using a separate thread of the main event processing loop.
 In those cases, state updates must still happen synchronously.
 The [async events capability](/docs/reference/plugins/plugin-api-reference/#async-events-capability-api) is the strategy provided by the plugin framework.
 With that, plugins are provided with a thread-safe callback that they can use to inject asynchronous events in the currently-open event stream, and the framework will guarantee those events to be later received by functions such as `parse_event` or `extract_fields` just like any other events.
 Plugins can only safely utilize asynchronously-obtained information for state updates and field extraction through this messaging-like communication mode.